BlackVS/blackvs.github.io/_posts/2020-12-31-epam-zombie.md

 ![logo](../images/EPAM-2020-Zombie/board_240.png)

-This time I was more prepered due to already had expirience of such challenge this summer.
+This time I was prepared much better due to already had expirience of such challenge this summer.

-I wrote much more complicated bot code comparing to the summer, this time it was based on A* but modificated  by me to support also negative weights.
+I wrote much more complicated bot code comparing to the summer's one, this time it was based on A* but modificated by me to support negative weights also.
 I named it [Q*](https://github.com/BlackVS/botchallenge-epam-2020-Zombie/blob/main/current/qstar.py) $)

-And I was 2nd!!! (thanks EPAM for prize!!!)
+And I was 2nd!!! (thanks to EPAM for cool prize!!!)

 ![logo](../images/EPAM-2020-Zombie/scoreboard.png)